calebgilmartin/schoolwebsite/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+# DISCLAIMER:
+THIS WEBSITE EXISTS ONLY FOR A SCHOOL PROJECT: IT IS NOT A REAL UNIVERSITY, NOR DOES IT CLAIM TO BE.
+DO NOT ATTEMPT TO ENROLL HERE OR CONTACT US.